AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Info
 * The project is regarding the segmentation of ships in the processed images extracted from the Synthetic Aperture Radar (SAR) data
-* This project involves learning some new things like using KServe for deployment of the ML model along with other model optimization strategies
+* This project involves learning some new things like various model optimization strategies and using KServe for deployment of the ML model

 ## Instructions to run code for data preparation
 * Run [src/create_label_images.py](src/create_label_images.py) to generate label images from the COCO style format JSON labels